-6 Things You Never Knew Were Affecting Your Health Goals
+6 Things You Never Knew Could Affect Your Health Goals

 Well, somehow we're already in mid-February, which means we're well into our #STRONGer2017 challenge.
 Since New Year's, we've been hitting up three to four high-intensity STRONG by Zumba classes a week and learning about the role nutrition plays in maximizing workout results.